lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/outro.md

 And that's a wrap!
 Thank you so much for taking part in Highly Scalable Observability Pipelines with Vector.
 I think we accomplished a great deal today.
-We learned the basics of configuring Vector pipelines, we got a taste of Vector Remap Language, we eavesdropped on Vector using `top` and `tap`, and more.
+We learned the basics of configuring Vector pipelines, we got a taste of Vector Remap Language, we eavesdropped on Vector using `vector tap`, and more.
 As always, there were some things we had to brush over or skip entirely, but I hope that you come away from this with a solid initial toolkit that you can use to begin building your own highly scalable observability data pipelines using Vector.

 ## Community

-If you want to know more, please do stay in touch:

 * [Discord]
 * [Twitter]
 * [GitHub]

 ## Further learning

-And if you'd like to keep learning:

 * [The Vector website][vector]
 * [The Vector documentation][docs]